gvwilson/fiction/iffy/index.md

 "Oh no," Uncle Jack blustered, drawing himself up to his full height.
-"You don't shush me on my ship, not less you want to---"
+"You don't shush me on my ship, not less you want to—"

 "Someone is breaking into my room."
 Wales' good humor had vanished.